JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - Implement cross-generative attention (described above)

-- Error detection and visualization

 - Attention Dilution may account for errors and topic loss

 - Add information to transformers by adding a database that is accessible via MIPs to augment and facilitate domain specific knowledge

+- Successive Addition of Attention heads

 #### Papers